Doron-Ben-Chayim/Computer-Vision-Teaser/ReadMe.md

 Histogram equalization is a technique used in image processing to improve the contrast of an image.
 It can helo with feature detection and general visual quality.
 This method enhances the intensity contrast by spreading out the most frequent intensity values, making it easier to distinguish different features in the image.
 In short the histograms Cumulative Distribution Function (CDF) is normalized and the origional values are then mapped to the new values.

 ## Contours
-Recomended Image: The image titled "Contour_Shapes"
+Recommended Image: The image titled "Contour_Shapes" or "Coins"

 What are contours?
 Contours are curves that connect the boundaries of areas that have similiar values.
 For example a contour might be a line around a square within a shape, or it could be a more complex outline depending on the defenitions required.
 ### Draw Contours